anschwa/anschwa.github.io/webapp/pages/projects.markdown

 - [view source](https://github.com/daschwa/dupy)

 # PyCryption
 PyCryption is an "simple" RSA encryption program with a GUI built from wxPython.
-This was made for educational purposes, and should be used as such.
+This was made for educational purposes and should be used as such.

 - [view source](https://github.com/daschwa/pycryption)